 What are the risks and benefits of fMRI?

 An fMRI is safe, painless, and noninvasive.
-There are no known health risks of the procedure, as long as the patient has no metal or electronic implants (because the MRI machine has a very powerful magnet).
+There are no known health risks associated with the procedure, as long as the patient has no metal or electronic implants (because the MRI machine has a very powerful magnet).

 What is unique about Yale’s approach to the fMRI procedure?

-Neuroradiologists at Yale Medicine work closely with surgeons, oncologists, and neurologists with specialized knowledge from treating brain tumors and disorders of all types.
+Neuroradiologists at Yale Medicine work closely with surgeons, oncologists, and neurologists with specialized knowledge about treating brain tumors and disorders of all types.

-“Our ongoing research studies rely on fMRI to better understand various conditions, including psychiatric conditions like depression, as well as Tourette syndrome and epilepsy,” Dr. Zucconi says.
+“Our ongoing research studies rely on fMRI to better understand various diseases, including psychiatric conditions like depression, as well as Tourette syndrome and epilepsy,” Dr. Zucconi says.